 - (41) Block A group of contiguous lots within a well-defined area and bounded by fixed boundaries such as streets, public land, and waterways.
-A block is usually assigned a number, letter, or other designation that is commonly used as part of a lot's legal description (e.g., Lot 1 of Block 2 of Fairway View subdivision). - (42) Board of appeals See Zoning Board of Appeals the other.

-- (43) Body piercer An individual who performs body piercing on another upon his or her request.
-Note: This definition is derived from s.
+A block is usually assigned a number, letter, or other designation that is commonly used as part of a lot's legal description (e.g., Lot 1 of Block 2 of Fairway View subdivision). - (42) Board of appeals See Zoning Board of Appeals - (43) Body piercer An individual who performs body piercing on another upon his or her request. - Note: This definition is derived from s.
 DHS 173.03, Wis.
 Admin.
-Code. - (44) Body piercing The perforating of any human body part or tissue, except an ear, and placing a foreign object in the perforation to prevent the perforation from closing.

-Note: This definition is derived from s.
+Code. - (44) Body piercing The perforating of any human body part or tissue, except an ear, and placing a foreign object in the perforation to prevent the perforation from closing. - Note: This definition is derived from s.
 DHS 173.03, Wis.
 Admin.
-Code.
+Code. - (45) Breezeway A roofed structure without sides that connects two buildings.

-fence, that is located between two different zoning districts that have potentially incompatible characteristics.
-Bufferyards are intended to create separation between the incompatible land uses and eliminate or lessen the impacts (e.g., noise, dust, glare of lights, outdoor activities) of the more intrusive land use on people, animals, equipment, or property of any kind.
-A building may be enclosed with walls or be open without walls.
+(46) Bufferyard A linear strip of undeveloped land, along with landscaping and/or a fence, that is located between two different zoning districts that have potentially incompatible characteristics.
+Bufferyards are intended to create separation between the incompatible land uses and eliminate or lessen the impacts (e.g., noise, dust, glare of lights, outdoor activities) of the more intrusive land use on the other.